-Over the past six months, I have been on a life changing journey to write my first global cookbook.
+Over the few years, I have been on a life changing journey to write my first global cookbook.
 Blessed with the most incredible friends from all over the world, many of these friends have agreed to join me on this adventurous journey as I write their stories and recipes for the world to enjoy.
 Sohiela Mirsharif is one of those beautiful friends.
 Her family came from Iran many years ago, and they brought with them a rich cultural heritage that has influenced my love for the Persian culture in countless ways.

 The thing I love most about featuring friends and their recipes from around the globe in my book are the lessons I learn from each featured guest.
 It’s amazing to me how each person has their own unique cooking tips and tricks that make their food uniquely enjoyable.
-I found this to be especially true when I tasted her Khoresht Karafs for the very first time.
+I found this to be especially true when I tasted her Khoresht Karafs recipe for the very first time.

 Sohiela & her husband, Jay

 Khoresht Karafs is a Persian Celery Stew that I learned to make from Sohiela.
 It’s a wonderful dish suffused with aromatic flavor including, lamb or beef, onions, mint, parsley, a touch of tomato paste and a few distinct spices.
 The ingredients slow cook together to create an eruption of flavors that convince you that just one serving isn’t nearly enough.

 I have always wondered why Sohiela’s food had a distinct uniqueness in its taste.
 There is always something spectacular about her food, and when I asked her what her secret was to making her recipes so delicious, her answer surprised me.